 There's a lot of misinformation out there about building your credit, including how to properly manage your credit card.
 In fact, your credit card is one of your important tools for building credit, but it's also critical to know how to manage your credit as a whole.

-The fact is that we are increasingly checking our credit reports (from 29% in 2014 to 36% in 2018), but the number of people who feel it's important to actually check them is down (from 72% in 2014 to 67 percent in 2018), according to VantageScore's eighth annual credit score survey in conjunction with the Consumer Federation of America.
+The fact is that we are increasingly checking our credit reports within a year (from 49% in 2014 to 57% in 2018), but the number of people who feel it's important to actually check them is down (from 72% in 2014 to 67 percent in 2018), according to VantageScore's eighth annual credit score survey in conjunction with the Consumer Federation of America.

 In 2019, plan to be one of the consumers who checks her credit reports regularly.
 Ideally, check one of your 3 reports every 4 months on AnnualCreditReport.com for free.
 Correct any errors with the 3 major credit bureaus.
 Make sure there aren't any accounts you don't recognize.
 Also, pay off any outstanding debts you have, or at least come up with a payment plan.